 In the recent budget, Phillip Hammond announced that the National Living Wage would be rising to £8.21 next April, which is a 4.9% rise.

 Following the rise next April, it is crucial you conduct a review of all salaries to make sure all staff are being paid correctly, as it can be easy to slip below the threshold during this period.
 If you discover any of your staff are being paid incorrectly, resolve the situation immediately before it has a chance to develop into a full-blown issue.
 Why?

 Well, in the past year there have been numerous instances of ‘naming and shaming’ of employers who are incorrectly paying the national minimum and/or National Living Wage.
 If that isn’t scary enough, you can also be fined up to 200% of the underpayment.
 While there may have been some among the culprits who were knowingly underpaying their employees, most cases were a result of simple errors that pushed employees below the threshold.

-There are a few things to watch out for when considering the National Living Wage, for the most common errors and tips on how to recognise them, see our Infographic on how to Avoid National Minimum Wage Naming & Shaming
+There are a few things to watch out for when considering the National Living Wage, for the most common errors and tips on how to recognize them, see our Infographic on how to Avoid National Minimum Wage Naming & Shaming.

 Paying the living wage

 Employers have two methods of paying the Living Wage – they can either sign up through the Living Wage Foundation as a Living Wage employer, in which case they become accredited.
-The employer then has to make certain commitments, and would be removed if they didn’t increase the living wage within the six months.
-Examples of organisations that have done this are Chelsea and Everton Football Clubs.
-Alternatively, Employers can just decide to provide the Living Wage voluntarily, but do not commit to doing so via the Living Wage Foundation and so don’t become accredited.
+The employer then has to make certain commitments and would be removed if they didn’t increase the living wage within six months.
+Examples of organizations that have done this are Chelsea and Everton Football Clubs.
+Alternatively, employers can just decide to provide the Living Wage voluntarily but do not commit to doing so via the Living Wage Foundation and so don’t become accredited.